 When the conversion results in no change in representation but a change in value for the new type, this may result in a value that is not expressible in the new type, or that has a dramatically different order or meaning.
 One such situation is the change of sign between the origin and destination (negative -> positive or positive -> negative), which changes the relative order of members of the two types and could result in memory access failures if the values are used in address calculations.
 Numeric type conversions can be less obvious because some languages will silently convert between numeric types.

 Vulnerabilities typically occur when appropriate range checking is not performed, and unanticipated values are encountered.
-Ariane 5[2][33] launcher failure occurred due to an improperly handled conversion error resulting in the processor being shut down.
+An Ariane 5 [2][27] launcher failure occurred due to an improperly handled conversion error resulting in the processor being shut down.

 Conversion errors can also result in security issues.
 An attacker may input a particular numeric value to exploit a flaw in the program logic.
 The resulting erroneous value may then be used as an array index, a loop iterator, a length, a size, state data, or in some other security-critical manner.
-For example, a truncated integer value may be used to allocate memory, while the actual length is used to copy information to the newly allocated memory, resulting in a buffer overflow[30].
+For example, a truncated integer value may be used to allocate memory, while the actual length is used to copy information to the newly allocated memory, resulting in a buffer overflow, as specified in ISO/IEC 60559.

 Numeric type-conversion errors can lead to undefined states of execution resulting in infinite loops or crashes.
 In some cases, integer type-conversion errors can lead to exploitable buffer overflow conditions, resulting in the execution of arbitrary code.
 Integer type-conversion errors result in an incorrect value being stored for the variable in question.